WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Contribution.md

 It is especially helpful when you provide a step-by-step guide on how to reproduce what you have found.
 There is constantly a lot of work done to the code base, thus it's good to know which version of Wasabi, and what operating system you are using.
 In most cases, it is necessary to see your logs.
-Please consider your privacy by omitting sensitive log data like transaction IDs, encrypting the remaining information, and communicating it directly to the developers.
+Please consider your privacy by omitting sensitive log data like transaction IDs.

 :::danger
 If you find a bug that puts users' privacy or security at serious risk, please take great care with responsible disclosure!